Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Discussion

 Given the high stresses experienced by the fibers due to loading and the residual thermal stresses, table~\ref{tab:stresses}, fiber breakage is solely expected in compression.
 As seen in figure~\ref{fig:results_pr}, the sensitivity only increases for the samples in compression, which indicates change in sensitivity and fiber breakage are related.
 It should be noted that the calculated stress values only apply in the linear region of the material, before any of the fibers break, so the real stresses after the first fibers break are different than calculated.
 This explains why in the flipped orientation, the sensitivity increases for the fibers in tension too; the stress is higher than calculated due to a damage-induced local stress concentration at the place where the fibers broke in the initial orientation.
 Fiber breakage and other failure mechanisms, such as fiber/matrix debonding and matrix cracking, combined with the pre-existing voids, will lead to higher stress concentrations and hence higher strain on the fibers, ultimately leading to higher gauge factors.

 Additionally, the increase in the absolute resistance of the strain gauge, figures \ref{fig:results_pr} B and \ref{fig:breakin_flipped} B, suggests that fibers break.
-Lastly, crackling noises could be heard during the ``break-in'' process, which is likely due to fiber failure.
+Lastly, crackling noises could be heard during the pre-stress process, which is likely due to fiber failure.
 The audible failure of carbon fibers was also observed in~\cite{new_piezo}.

 Fiber breakage causing an increase in sensitivity has also been mentioned in literature~\cite{new_piezo,Iizuka,Yao}, with the increase in the sensitivity before total failure usually attributed to progressive fiber fracture.
-The ``break-in'' load has only been applied at the center.
-In future work it is interesting to study the location dependence of the ``breaking-in'' on the sensitivity increase.
+The pre-stress load has only been applied in the middle of the beam.
+In future work it is interesting to study the location dependence of the pre-stressing on the sensitivity increase.